Ricardo Mayorga vs. Vernon Forrest II

 Ricardo Mayorga vs. Vernon Forrest II, billed as the Battle of Orleans, was a professional boxing match contested on 12 July 2003, for the WBA, WBC and The Ring welterweight championship.

 Background

 After his upset victory over Vernon Forrest in January 2003, unified welterweight champion Ricardo Mayorga agreed to an immediate rematch.
 Speaking that a media event to announce the re-match on 20 May, Mayorga said: "He is going down.
 I am hungrier for this fight than I have ever been.
 I invite everybody to come out and watch two great rounds of boxing."

 The fights

 Undercard

-On the untelevised portion of the card, Pete Frissina defeated Jesús Salvador Pérez by split decision in a IBF bantamweight title eliminator.
+On the untelevised portion of the card, Pete Frissina defeated Jesús Salvador Pérez by split decision in an IBF bantamweight title eliminator.

 Vivian Harris successfully defended his WBA (Regular) belt against No. 1 ranked Souleymane M'baye.
-Harris dropped his unbeaten opponent in the 2nd round enroute to a unanimous decision victory.
+Harris dropped his unbeaten opponent in the 2nd round en route to a unanimous decision victory.
 With two judges scoring the bout 116–111 and one having it 117–110.